edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 - fluency in English;
 - strong experience with importing, transforming, and maintaining datasets for other users.

 This last skill can seem difficult to showcase if you've recently graduated.
-But its presence here doesn't mean that you need to have worked for a large company before.
+But its presence here doesn't mean you need to have worked for a large company.
 We love to hear from people who maintain open-source datasets on important subjects.
 Highly-valued applications also include candidates who have worked with some of our key sources ([WDI](https://datatopics.worldbank.org/world-development-indicators/), [SDG](https://unstats.un.org/sdgs), [UNWPP](https://population.un.org/wpp/), [GBD](http://www.healthdata.org/gbd/), etc.).

 ### Secondary skills

 If the skills listed above make up the trunk of a tree, secondary skills are the branches.
-You don't need to grow all these branches to work well at OWID, but our data analysts tend to be proficient in at least one.
+You don't need to grow all these branches to work well at OWID, but our data scientists tend to be proficient in at least one.

 - strong knowledge of [statistics](https://www.coursera.org/specializations/advanced-statistics-data-science);
 - strong knowledge of [programming](https://fivebooks.com/best-books/programming-computer-science-ana-bell/);
 - strong knowledge of academic research, ability to understand publications, experience with science communication;
-- experience with the development, maintenance, and documentation of large public datasets.
+- experience with developing, maintaining, and documenting large public datasets.

 ### Metaskills